bagasta/new-langchain-api/how-to-use.md

 1. Visit the `auth_url` provided in the response
 2. Complete the OAuth flow
 3. The agent will then be able to use Google tools

+#### MCP Tools Not Showing Up
+If MCP-hosted tools are missing at runtime:
+- Ensure `langchain-mcp-adapters` is installed in the API environment (`pip install langchain-mcp-adapters>=0.0.5`).
+- Double-check that the agent payload includes both a valid `mcp_servers` entry and each desired tool in `allowed_tools`.
+- Confirm the MCP server is reachable and returning tool metadata; unreachable servers are skipped with a warning in the API logs.

 ### API Key Issues